keshar2288/django-mysite/README.md

-# django-mysite
+# Django
-Based on django mysite project
+My test website built on Django framework for leaning and development of my skills.